Lamby777/Carbonado-coin/README.md

 (run `npm i` in the project directory)

 When you're ready to transpile the TypeScript code into JS, run `npx tsc` in the project directory.
-Then, run `node index.js` to begin.
-If you're writing TypeScript code, make sure to keep `npx tsc --watch` open in a terminal to run the incremental transpiler for near instant transpilation.
+Then, run `node index.js` to run.
+If you're writing TypeScript code, make sure to keep `npm run tsc` open in a terminal to run the incremental transpiler for near instant transpilation.
+On top of that, you can run tests with `npm test` for AVA unit testing.